|

 consulate.

-where the traveller intends to make several consecutive short stays of
+the traveller intends to make several consecutive short stays of approximately

-partners in various European capitals, in each of which he will stay for one
+in various European capitals, in each of which he will stay for one or two

-or two days.
-He has booked a trip to Frankfurt, from which he will continue
+days.
+He has booked a trip to Frankfurt, from which he will continue on his

-on his journey.
-In this case, the appropriate consulate is the German
+journey.
+In this case, the appropriate consulate is the German consulate.

 For a stay in one or more non-Schengen States, you should go to the